Jyotshna-koilada/CS5700-Project/readme.md

 We can change both base model and mask filling model through command line.
 Other prominent parameters which can be changed are dataset, percentage of masked words, no.of samples, perturbation list, batch size of data.

-Once the files are stored into the environment, we can run the code.
+The code can be cloned using the command: !git clone https://github.com/Jyotshna-koilada/CS5700-Project.git Once the files are cloned into the environment, we can run the code.
 Please check if all the necessary libraries are available to run the code like datasets, transformers, torch, numpy, matplotlib, tqdm, sklearn, os, re

-The basic command line to run the program is: !python detect-gpt/main.py
+The basic command line to run the program is: !python CS5700-Project/main.py

-To change any arguments we need to add them as: !python detect-gpt/main.py --{argument_name} {argument_value}
+To change any arguments we need to add them as: !python CS5700-Project/main.py --{argument_name} {argument_value}
-Eg., To change of no.of perturbations from 1,10 to 1,100 the command line is: !python detect-gpt/main.py --n_pertubation_list 1,100
+Eg., To change of no.of perturbations from 1,10 to 1,100 the command line is: !python CS5700-Project/main.py --n_pertubation_list 1,100
 Please note that there shouldn't be any spaces in the values given around comma for this argument.

 Similarly, other argument can be changed using their names as below: